 Please Note: This Geometry course is being revised.
 Revised units will be posted throughout the 2017-2018 school year.
-See Geometry Revisions Overview for more information on the types of changes and the timeline for releasing new units.
+To date, units 1 and 2 have been revised.
+See Geometry Revisions Overview for more information on the types of changes and the timeline for releasing revised units.

 How to Use This Course